Spiratatoe/Cabot_Trail_CEC_2025/Info/submission_and_forking_instructions.md

 ---

 ## Step 3: Work on Your Code
-1. Clone your forked repository to your local machine by running the following command in your terminal:
+1. Clone your forked repository (or personal) to your local machine by running the following command in your terminal:
    ```bash
    git clone https://github.com/your-username/programming-competition-repo.git